Anatoliy Havrylov: Biography

-Anatoliy Havrylov was born on August 3, 1932 in Kyiv, Ukrainian SSR (now Ukraine).
+Anatoliy Havrylov was born on August 3, 1932, in Kyiv, Ukrainian SSR (now Ukraine).

 In addition to his work on the "Cossacks" cartoon series beginning in 1967, some of his best-known works are the 1976 "Delo poruchaetsya detektivu Teddi", the 1969 "The Man Who Knew How to Work Miracles" ("Chelovek, kotoriy umel tvorit chudesa"), and the 1971 "The Wizard Oh" ("Volshebnik Okh").

 Education

 In 1967, Anatoliy Havrylov entered the Gerasimov Institute of Cinematography in Moscow.

-Since 1969, he studied at the National University of Theatre, Film and TV in Kyiv.
+In 1969, he began study at the National University of Theatre, Film and TV in Kyiv.

 Career

-In 1950, he became an assistant to the film studio camera operator in the Kievnauchfilm and since 1955 he worked as an assistant of the camera operator of the animation department of Kievnauchfilm.
+In 1950, Havrylov became an assistant to the film studio camera operator in the Kievnauchfilm and in 1955 worked as an assistant of the camera operator of the animation department of Kievnauchfilm.

-In 1988, he became a laureate of the Shevchenko National Prize of Ukraine for his work with film director Volodymyr Dakhno and character artist Eduard Kirych on the cartoon series, "Cossacks" about Zaporozhian Cossacks.
+Between 1967 and 2008, Havrylov was the camera operator of the Kievnauchfilm and its successor, Ukranimafilm.

-In 1967-2008, Havrylov was the camera operator of the Kievnauchfilm and Ukranimafilm.
+In 1988, Anatoliy Havrylov became a laureate of the Shevchenko National Prize of Ukraine, awarded for his work with film director Volodymyr Dakhno and character artist Eduard Kirych on the cartoon series, "Cossacks" about Zaporozhian Cossacks.

-In 1992-1995, he took the position of camera operator of cartoon studio "Borysfen".
+Between 1992 and 1995, he worked as a camera operator of cartoon studio "Borysfen".

-During 1996-2021, Havrylov was a teacher at the National University of Theatre, Film and TV in Kyiv.
+From 1996 to 2021, Havrylov was a teacher at the National University of Theatre, Film and TV in Kyiv.

-He was a Member of the Ukrainian Association of Cinematographers.
+Havrylov was a member of the Ukrainian Association of Cinematographers.

-Anatoliy Havrylov died in Kyiv on 16 May 2021, aged 88.
+Anatoliy Havrylov died in Kyiv on May 16, 2021, at age 88.